 Don’t believe me?
 You’d be wrong.
 A wounded sandhill crane isn’t easy to deal with, indeed.
 Granted, no wounded fowl is particularly cheery, but you don’t often see a hardheaded hundred-pound yellow Lab break off a hobbling Canada goose.
 With their long, pointed bills—designed to suss out their favorite meals, but adept at sticking hunters and dogs alike—sharp talons and aggressive nature, sandhill cranes make for a nasty customer.
 Whereas you’re likely to see a goose that’s leaking oil get up and try to make a run for it, a sandhill is just as likely to pop up looking for a fight.
 It doesn’t take dogs long to learn they’re better off leaving crippled cranes alone.
 And, sure enough, on more than one occasion I saw a monstrous yellow Labrador named Cash barreling toward a downed crane, only to break off at the last moment, when the bird sat up and reared its head back to strike.
 The dog, he changed birds in a hurry.
 His owner, our guide, grimaced, took a long look at his scarred hands—reminders of previous crane encounters—and set off to spare his pup the trouble.
 Retrieving a pterodactyl may have been simpler.

-It’s likely that many of the waterfowl hunters on either coast have limited experience with sandhill cranes—some of them may even be surprised to hear that you’re allowed to shoot cranes at all.
+Where and How It’s likely that many of the waterfowl hunters on either coast have limited experience with sandhill cranes—some of them may even be surprised to hear that you’re allowed to shoot cranes at all.
 But folks in the Central Flyway, and in some cases the Mississippi Flyway, will find the practice somewhat more familiar.
 Though I did my crane hunting in Saskatchewan, domestic operational hunting seasons are held annually in dozens of states throughout the country.
 The when and how varies greatly from state to state—all limit season length, and many closely control the zones in which you can take cranes.
 The Texas Panhandle—where many sandhills winter beginning around Thanksgiving—remains a hotspot if you insist on remaining in the Lower 48, with its three-bird bag limit per day and extensive season.
 We were allowed five a day during my stay in Saskatchewan.

 And though some will pass-shoot cranes, that wasn’t on our radar.
 Part of the glory of waterfowling is that you never quite know what’s going to fly over your blind, which is how I’m sure quite a few sandhill cranes and the odd swan (in states where swan hunting is legal, that is) meet their demise each year when hunters take advantage of the opportunity presented and pass-shoot them.
 There’s nothing wrong with that.
 But once you’ve decoyed cranes, you’ll want to do it again.
 And again.